pazka/LokimoTestDjango/README.md

 ### Average Summary

-The average report re-uses the search mecanism but change the report :
+The average report re-uses the search mecanism but changes the report :

 `127.0.0.1:4789/ad/summary?x=47.2155884&y=-1.4653951&r=500`